IIIF/api/source/auth/2.0/index.md

 * The user cannot be redirected away from the client in order to authenticate.
 In order to maintain state, the client must be able to stay running while the user interacts with an access control system in another tab.
 * A registry of trusted IIIF client domains should not be required.
 Anyone should be able to create any kind of viewer and run it from anywhere.
 * Institutions should be able to work with their existing authentication systems without modifying them.
-* It should be possible to offer tiered access to alternate versions instead of simple all-or-nothing access.
-These alternate versions could be of lower quality based on resolution, watermarking, or compression.
+* It should be possible to offer tiered access to substitute versions instead of simple all-or-nothing access.
+These substitute versions could be of lower quality based on resolution, watermarking, or compression.

 To meet these challenges and goals, this specification describes services that allow the client to guide the user through existing access control systems.
 The process of authenticating and authorizing the user is outside the scope of this specification and may involve a round-trip to a CAS server, or an OAuth2 provider, or a bespoke login system.
 In this sense, the IIIF Authorization Flow API is not a protocol like OAuth2; it is a pattern for interacting with arbitrary third party protocols.
 The patterns established by this specification act as a bridge to the access control systems without the client requiring knowledge of those systems.